What Should be the Average Conversion Rate for Google Ads? (2026 Numbers Revealed)

 6.Offer and CTA Strength

-The strength of what you’re offering and how clearly you ask for the action directly affects your average cost per conversion on Google Ads.
+The strength of what you’re offering and how clearly you ask for the action directly affects your average click-to-lead conversion rate in Google Ads.

 Example: An insurance company changed its CTA from “Find Out More” to “Compare Quotes in 60 Seconds.”
 Their conversion rate increased by 34% with no changes to targeting or budget.